API Reference

 Standard Options:

--i --input <path to file> Specify the input file to be cleaned, or provide a glob pattern
+-i --input <path to file> Specify the input file to be cleaned, or provide a glob pattern.

--o --output <path to file> Specify the output file name.
+-o --output <path to file> Specify the output file name. (default: stdout)

--l --log <path to file> Optional, specify where the log file needs to be writen to
+-l --log <path to file> Optional, specify where the log file needs to be writen to (default: stderr)

--j --threads <threads> Optional, demeuk doesn't use threads by default.
-Specify amount of threads to
+-j --threads <threads> Optional, specify amount of threads to spawn.
+Specify the string 'all' to make

-to start based on the CPU's.
+demeuk auto detect the amount of threads to start based on the CPU's

 Note: threading will cost some setup time.
 Only speeds up for larger files.